leibniz-psychology/psychnotebook-deploy/configuration.rst

 Configuration
 =============

-This sections details the software installed on the production system.
-It assumes Ubuntu 20.04 as the host system.

-Currently only a single server without compute separate compute nodes exists.
 Servers are being named after `Indian cities`_.
 In the long run we’d like to move everything to GNU Guix-based servers.

 .. _Indian cities: https://en.wikipedia.org/wiki/List_of_cities_in_India_by_population

 DNS
-^^^
+---

 External DNS configuration: